Family Encyclopedia >> Food

 • fine sea salt and freshly ground black pepper

-• Serve the broad bean dulse mixture with the fried capers and sage leaves and finish with a pinch of sea salt and some black pepper.
+• Plate the dulse mixture, top with crispy capers and sage, then season with sea salt and black pepper.